Welcome to Radio Southland's Community Notices 23/04/2025

 Jubilee Budgeting Services are available online or by phone – call 0800 Jubilee, or text 027 Jubilee.
 Go to their Facebook page for more information on what help they can provide.
 Appointments are able to be made to get advice over the phone, or to come to the office and meet in person.

 The Southland Community Law Centre in the Cue on Don building in Don St are available to help - phone ahead to make an appointment – 0800 55 0800.
-Their hours are from 9-4 Mon-Thurs and 9-12.30 on Fridays.
+Their hours are 9:00am – 4:00pm Tuesday to Thursday, Monday & Friday by appointment.
 They also offer outreach services to Gore and Fiordland.

 Council services, museums & galleries: